-Luxy’s focus on social media has catapulted it to success.
+Luxy's focus on social media has catapulted it to success.
 The hair extension brand was amongst the first to create video content for Instagram and YouTube.
-They recognized that people love watching videos and shared engaging tutorials showing how simple their products were to use.
+They recognised that people love watching videos and shared engaging tutorials showing how simple their products were to use.

 Luxy's homepage features celebrities and influencers who've used the product.
 This conveys credibility and the sense that Hollywood glamour is within reach.
 There are also trust-building reviews from regular customers.